 Working in marketing or advertising?
 Hoping to one day land a top job in your career field?
-If so, or if you're either a college student studying marketing, or you're planning to get a degree in this field, here's some information on some of the top positions that offer top pay.
+Maybe you're either a college student studying marketing or you're planning to get a degree in this field.
+In any case, here's some information on some of the top positions that offer top pay.
 This information might help you if you plan to one day reach for a top job in one of these areas of marketing.

 Using data from websites including Salary.com, glassdoor.com, and indeed.com, I have compiled a listing of jobs, job descriptions, and salaries that you might be qualified to try to get.
 Of course, getting selected for interviews and/or jobs for these positions will be fiercely competitive, so it will be up to you to communicate to potential employers that you have the stuff they need—the skills, knowledge, experience, personality, and the energy they’re looking for in their next top marketing or advertising employee.

 If you're still in college and you have your eye on one of these top positions, pay a visit to your school's career counseling office (most colleges and universities have one of these).
 Get as much information as you can on the career of your dreams, and then prepare yourself well, academically, while you're still in school.
 Competition is going to be fierce for top-paying jobs, so you will need to be just as fierce in your qualifications and preparation.

 International Marketing—Top Annual Salary Range for Top Executives: $250k—$290k

 Because of the Internet, new opportunities keep opening up in the area of international marketing.
 The World Wide Web has ushered in a "revamping" of the meaning of “international marketing.”
 Although it was once the domain and privilege of huge multinational companies, nowadays, anyone with a website can become an international marketer.